seedstack-addons/spring-bridge/batch.md

 ---

 A specific Spring-Batch integration is also provided.
-Spring-Batch is a comprehensive solution to implement full-featured batch jobs in Java.
-More information about Spring Batch on [http://docs.spring.io/spring-batch/](http://docs.spring.io/spring-batch/).
+Spring-Batch is a comprehensive solution to implement full-featured batch jobs in Java.<!--more-->

+More information about Spring Batch can be found [here](http://docs.spring.io/spring-batch/).

+# Dependency

 {{< dependency g="org.seedstack.addons.spring" a="spring-bridge-batch" >}}